 of Mahasen from the GFS, ECMWF, UKMET, GEM, NAVGEM, and FIM modelsIndia Meteorological Department's

-tropical cyclone pageRadar out of Chennai, IndiaBangladesh Meteorological Department WarningMyanmar Dept. of Meteorology and Hydrology WarningWeather Whiplash in the Midwest: a 70° warm-up in just one day
+tropical cyclone pageRadar out of Chennai, IndiaBangladesh Meteorological Department WarningMyanmar Dept. of Meteorology and Hydrology WarningFigure 4.

-The official start of hurricane season in the Eastern Pacific is Wednesday, May 15, and it looks like Mother Nature is playing along with this idea, with the appearance yesterday of the year's first "Invest" (Invest 90E)
+The official start of hurricane season in the Eastern Pacific is Wednesday, May 15 (today!), and Mother Nature is playing along with this idea.
+The first "Invest" of the year, Invest 90E,

 is a low 5 -10 knots, and is predicted